kormax/apple-home-key/README.md

     A device verifies that a signature is valid, and returns an encrypted payload containing signature of the transaction data using the device key;
     Common keys are established during this step to be used in FAST command in next communications.
 4. EXCHANGE:
-    Using the established encrypted channel, reader can request or write information from/in mailbox.
+    Using the established encrypted channel, reader can request a switch to a configuration applet, by providing a shared secret to be used during that operation.
     In cases when a reader does not recognize the device, the communication continues further with configuration.
 *  CONTROL FLOW:
     Used in between other commands to communicate transaction state to the device.
 This command is reponsible for UX, such as:
     - Success checkmark;
     - Failure exclamation mark;
     - Error messages;
+    - Notify about a switch to configuration applet;
 5. SELECT CONFIGURATION APPLET:
     Reader transmits Home Key Configuration AID.
-Device responds positively without any data.
+Device responds positively without any data;
+    Re-selection is done because the device has to switch routing from the SE to HCE for attestation transfer.
 6. ENVELOPE:
     Reader transmits BER-TLV-encoded data with nested CBOR or NDEF messages.
-    First ENVELOPE command and response pair mimics ISO18013 NFC handover with NDEF (WTF?).
+    First ENVELOPE command and response pair mimics ISO18013 NFC handover with NDEF.
-    Following command-response pairs mimic CBOR data transfer with nested encrypted data;  **This is the part that's not yet solved**
+    Following command-response pairs mimic CBOR data transfer with nested encrypted data.
+Data format is the same as in ISO18013.
-    Device responds with similarly encoded messages;
+    Useful payload part contains device's `secp256r1` public key used by Home Key, attested by the public `ed25519` HAP key of device owner.
 * GET RESPONSE:
     If a response to `ENVELOPE` or `GET RESPONSE` had an sw `6100`, reader uses this command to request additional response parts.